basham/swit-workshop-a11y/slides.md

 ## Disability is a mismatched interaction

-Environment + Social context + Limitations
+Environment + Social context + Impairments

 Note:
 We should think of disabilities as a mismatched interaction between a person and the world.
-This conflict is unique, depending on the environment or social context or limitations of the person.
+This conflict is unique, depending on the environment, social context, or ways in which the person is impaired.